gavinanderegg/gavinanderegg.github.io/_posts/2024/2024-10-13-acf-has-been-hijacked.md

 This is some Grade-A 100% bullshit.

+The ACF site has been [updated with a notice about the takeover](https://anderegg.s3.amazonaws.com/acf%20notice.png), but most users likely won't see this.
+The team behind the WordPress plugin team could now update ACF to make any changes they'd like.
+If they're willing to do this, I wouldn't trust any plugins hosted on WordPress.org.

 I really don't know what to say at this point.
 I assumed that ACF would be removed from the WordPress plugin directory, but I never would have guessed it would be hijacked.
 It seems like Mullenweg has lost the plot completely.

 If you use WordPress for a living, I recommend strongly that you consider changing platforms.